thenumbernine/zeta-lua/zeta/README.txt

 	- duck then stand up with a monster on your head.  you get stuck in the monster.
 	- jump near a wall and shoot. your jump will stop midair.
 	- grenades still don't bounce on doors
-	- movement still needs pushPriority implementation
+	- movement still needs pushing (making use of pushPriority) implementation
 	- jumping on stacks of items still make the player float in the air.  too many stuck collision tests?
 	- make sure there aren't any more physics slowdowns
 	- sometimes grenades will hit a turret and ... not explode